Abhimanyu-26/Wazuh-SOC-Lab/docs/02-wazuh-installation.md

 At the end of this chapter:

-- Wazuh SIEM was installed successfully.
-- All core Wazuh components were configured.
+- Wazuh components were installed successfully.
-- The dashboard was accessed successfully from the Windows endpoint.
+- The Wazuh Dashboard was accessible through HTTPS.
-- The environment was ready for endpoint monitoring.
+- The SOC environment was ready for endpoint integration.